Drapuria/DrapuriaFramework/README.md

 The Framework offers an annotation based Module / Command system.

-Drapuria framework is used on various Minecraft Networks managed by Drapuria
+Drapuria framework is used on various Minecraft Networks managed by Drapuria.

+YAML System is based on https://github.com/Exlll/ConfigLib